Cleverific

 • The gift is immediate.
 No earning period, no threshold to hit.

 After every purchase, the customer receives a gift card for their next order.
 Not points.
 Cash.
 "Here's $10 for next time."
-It's the Golden Ticket—a reason to return that they can't ignore.
+It's the Value Loop—a reason to return that they can't ignore.

 For customers who haven't purchased in 60-90 days, a gift card reactivates them better than a discount.
 A discount says "please come back."
 A gift card says "you have money here."